certtools/intelmq/docs/guides/Ecosystem.md

 ## IntelMQ "Core"

-This is IntelMQ itself, as it is available at https://github.com/certtools/intelmq.
+This is IntelMQ itself, as it is available on [github](https://github.com/certtools/intelmq).

 It includes all the bots, the harmonization, etc.